Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

 ## A-Rank
 #### --( Chishi Kakato Suto - Deadly Heel Strike )--
-Used as a killing blow, this technique is commonly performed upon a prone opponent, who is then cratered into the ground.
+Used as a killing blow, this technique is commonly performed upon an airborne opponent, who is then cratered into the ground.
 Leaping into the air, the Shinobi comes down with a full power downward heel strike, usually aiming to smash the ribcage, crush a skull or even snap the spine of their target.. and destroy everything around them in the process.

- - Stamina: 50
+ - Stamina: 60
  - Damage: (STR/4)d20
- - Accuracy: -3
+ - Accuracy: -8
- - Area: PDB*2
+ - Area: PDB * 2
  - Speed: 26
+ - Tags: Targeted Area of Effect

+Effects:

-Effects: Partial success does not apply to the actual target of this attack.
+Partial success does not apply to the actual target of this attack; against an airborne opponent, its Accuracy penalty is negated, but if your target succeeds on their defensive roll, then they avoid the shockwave damage altogether (though it still must be defended against by anyone else in the area).

 Whether or not this technique hits or is successfully defended against, the target (and everyone else in its area) might still be hit by the shockwave of exploding earth all around them from the impact with the ground, which deals no base damage of its own, but applies this technique's (Speed * PDB damage) to anyone caught in the area, losing 10% of its damage per point it missed by (so missing by 2 has it deal (Speed * PDB * 0.8), for example).
 Successfully parrying the attack does not prevent the shockwave damage, though if someone is airborne, they can avoid this secondary damage (which is typically only applicable against flying puppets or a target knocked airborne by Kage Buyou).
 Most notably, this does mean that the intended target of this technique, if hit, takes full damage from the shockwave, in addition to the attack's full damage, as a single damage source (defenses and damage reduction applies only once to the combined damage, not separately against the hit and the shockwave).

+Effects: Whether or not this technique hits or is successfully defended against, the target (and everyone else in its area) might still be hit by the shockwave of exploding earth all around them from the impact with the ground (which is considered a 'Ground' effect), which deals no base damage of its own, but applies this technique's (Speed * PDB) damage to anyone caught in the area.
+Succeeding in your defense reduces this damage by 10% per point you succeeded by (so a 20 dodge against an Accuracy 20 DHS would avoid its base damage and cause you to take 100% of the Shockwave's damage as you succeeded by 0; a dodge roll of 25 against the same attack would cause you to take 50% of the Shockwave's damage).

+Most notably, this does mean that the intended target of this technique, if they fail to defend, takes full damage from the shockwave, in addition to the attack's full damage, as a single damage source (defenses and damage reduction applies only once to the combined damage, not separately against the hit and the shockwave).

 #### --( Okasho - Cherry Blossom Impact )--
 Taking chakra infused muscles to the next level, the user focuses a massive amount of chakra into their fist, foot, or even fingertip.
 Upon striking the chakra is released into their target causing a great deal of damage.
 Given that the damage is dependent on the amount of chakra channeled, a truly great shinobi can even use this technique with a single fingertip.